Camcorder Formats

 several camcorders with High-Definition recording

 capability have been released.
-Called HDV and using a
+Called HDV they use a

 Camcorder Formats